James Branch Cabell: Influence

 Cabell maintained a close and lifelong friendship with well-known Richmond writer Ellen Glasgow, whose house on West Main Street was only a few blocks from Cabell's family home on East Franklin Street.
 They corresponded extensively between 1923 and Glasgow's death in 1945 and over 200 of their letters survive.
 Cabell dedicated his 1927 novel Something About Eve to her, and she in turn dedicated her book They Stooped to Folly: A Comedy of Morals (1929) to Cabell.
+In 1938 Cabell and Glasgow collaborated on a fine press, author's presentation volume titled Of Ellen Glasgow.
+An Inscribed Portrait.
 In her autobiography, Glasgow also gave considerable thanks to Cabell for his help in the editing of her Pulitzer Prize-winning book In This Our Life (1941).
 However, late in their lives, friction developed between the two writers as a result of Cabell's critical 1943 review of Glasgow's novel A Certain Measure.

-Cabell also admired the work of the Atlanta-based writer Frances Newman, though their correspondence was cut short by her premature death in 1928.
+Cabell also admired the work of the Atlanta-based writer Frances Newman, though their correspondence was cut short by her death in 1928.
 In 1929, Cabell supplied the preface to Newman's collected letters.

 From 1969 through 1972, the Ballantine Adult Fantasy series returned six of Cabell's novels to print, and elevated his profile in the fantasy genre.
 Today, many more of his works are available from Wildside Press.

 Cabell's three-character one-act play The Jewel Merchants was used for the libretto of an opera by Louis Cheslock which premiered in 1940.

 Michael Swanwick published a critical monograph on Cabell's work, which argues for the continued value of a few of Cabell's works—notably Jurgen, The Cream of the Jest, and The Silver Stallion—while acknowledging that some of his writing has dated badly.
 Swanwick places much of the blame for Cabell's obscurity on Cabell himself, for authorizing the 18-volume Storisende uniform edition of the Biography of the Life of Manuel, including much that was of poor quality and ephemeral.
 This alienated admirers and scared off potential new readers.
 "There are, alas, an infinite number of ways for a writer to destroy himself," Swanwick wrote.
 "James Branch Cabell chose one of the more interesting.
 Standing at the helm of the single most successful literary career of any fantasist of the twentieth century, he drove the great ship of his career straight and unerringly onto the rocks."

 Other book-length studies on Cabell were written during the period of his fame by Hugh Walpole, W. A. McNeill, and Carl van Doren.
 Edmund Wilson tried to rehabilitate his reputation with a long essay in The New Yorker.